kailashmaurya/Machine-Learning/Univariate Linear Regression/README.md

 The error/cost is measured on the verticle axis and the model parameters on the other two.<br>
 Plotting a contour diagram of the same cost function we get a contour disgram like this:
 <img src="https://github.com/kailashmaurya/Machine-Learning/blob/master/Univariate%20Linear%20Regression/graphs/Cost_Contour.jpg" style="margin-right: auto; margin-left: auto;"><br><br>
 The value of error/cost on all the points lying on same countour is same.
-The "X" mark represents the least error point on the diagram.<br>
+The "X" mark represents the least error point on the diagram.
-This is the point where the gradient descent algorithm converges and terminates.
+This is the point where the gradient descent algorithm converges and terminates.<br>
+This is how univariate linear regression learns from the training data using gradient descent algorithm.